jermbo/Talks/CSSVariables/README.md

 }
 ```

-This can start to get hard to manage as the project grows.
+Over time as your project grows, keeping track of all the colors and its variations can be difficult.
 How many of you have ever had multiple variations of grays, or slightly different font sizes for title fonts on different pages, or different values for box shadows, the list goes on and on.

 We can utilize variables to help manage that mess.
 Let's look at the previous example, but with a variable declared.